-Or mathematics placement test score indicating eligibility for a mathematics course beyond the level of MATH 105; or completion of a higher-level course with a grade of C or better; or completion of a bachelor's degree or higher from an accredited U.S. college or university.
-Student may apply only one English or ESL course below transferable freshman composition toward the associate degree.
+Intermediate algebra or equivalent means MATH 103 or 105, or mathematics placement test score indicating eligibility for a mathematics course beyond the level of MATH 105, or completion of a higher-level course with a grade of C or better, or completion of a bachelor's degree or higher from an accredited U.S. college or university.